ywave620/mult-version-smart-ptr/README.md

 ## Features

-- Only one locking is incurred for every version of the resource: a reader locks at the first query, and for subsequent quries, only a few atomic operations is involved if no newer version.
+- Only one lock overhead for every version of the resource: a reader locks for the first query, and for subsequent quries, only a few atomic operations are involved if no newer version.
 - Like c++'s `std::shared_ptr`, if the refcnt drops to zero, the resource is automatically deleted.

 ## Caveat